OHDSI/WhiteRabbit/README.md

 Some newer code has unit and/or integration tests.
 Tests that depend on external resources being available, such as a database, should be excluded from executing automatically.
-You can use the @Tag annotation to combine such tests in a group with the same tag, and exclude that tag from being run automatically by maven (this should be done in the configuration of the surefir plugin in pom.xml of the module involved).
+You can use the @Tag annotation to combine such tests in a group with the same tag, and exclude that tag from being run automatically by maven (this should be done in the configuration of the surefire plugin in pom.xml of the module involved).

 An exception to the above are tests that depend on Docker.
-It is assumed that Docker is installed and running.
-If you wish to exclude the Docker tests, add `-DexcludedGroups=DockerRequired` to your maven command line, or add it to the run/debug configuration(s) in your IDE.
-Be aware that ignoring the Docker dependent tests will result in some essential integration tests not being run, so it is preferred that you test with Docker available.
+Currently, these tests are implemented with the TestContainers library, and are configured to check for Docker being present.
+If not, these tests will not be run, but the tests as a whole will still succeed.
+However, it is recommended that these tests are run since these tests verify essential functionality for WhiteRabbit, like the database interface.

+Also, GitHub actions have been configured to run the test suite automatically.

 ### Development status